top of page

 Working Papers

 Studies the effect of capital-task complementarity on the transmission of monetary policy to consumption.
 This paper examines how heterogeneity in worker substitutability with capital affects the labor income channel of monetary policy.
 Empirically, I show that workers performing routine tasks see smaller labor income gains than other workers following a monetary expansion and have higher marginal propensities to consume (MPC).
 I show that this relationship dampens the role that the labor market plays in monetary policy transmission.
-I embed capital-task complementarity in a medium-scale HANK model calibrated to match the respective capital-labor elasticities and labor shares of routine and non-routine workers.
-This worker heterogeneity reduces the size of the labor income channel 25 percent.
+I embed capital-task complementarity in a medium-scale HANK model and find that worker heterogeneity reduces the size of the labor income channel by 26 percent.

 Derives sufficient conditions for a redistributive role for monetary policy with complete markets We study optimal monetary policy in a dynamic, general equilibrium economy with heterogeneous agents.
 All heterogeneity is ex-ante: workers differ in type-specific, state- contingent labor productivity, yet markets are complete.
 The fiscal authority has access to a uniform, state-contingent lump-sum tax (or transfer), but linear taxes are restricted to be non-state contingent.
 We derive sufficient conditions under which implementing flexible- price allocations is optimal.
 We show that such allocations are not optimal when the relative labor income distribution varies with the business cycle; in such cases, optimal monetary policy implements a state-contingent mark-up that co-moves positively with a sufficient statistic for labor income inequality.